Woman of the Year: Reception

-Woman of the Year holds a rating of 83% from 30 reviews.
+On Rotten Tomatoes Woman of the Year holds a rating of 83% from 30 reviews.
 The consensus states: "In the first romantic comedy pairing of Tracy and Hepburn, the stars' chemistry is off to a working start and the film's sparkling comedy smooths out any rough patches."
+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 Box office

 The film earned $1,935,000 in the United States and Canada and $773,000 elsewhere during its initial release, making MGM a profit of $753,000.

 Awards and honors

 At the 15th Academy Awards, Michael Kanin and Ring Lardner Jr. won the award for Best Original Screenplay, and Katharine Hepburn was nominated for Best Actress.

 American Film Institute included the film in the 2000 list AFI's 100 Years...100 Laughs (#90) and in 2002, in AFI's 100 Years...100 Passions (#74).

 A 1976 remake of the film, made for television and starring Joseph Bologna and Renée Taylor, was broadcast on CBS.

 In 1981, the film was adapted into a successful Broadway musical of the same name, starring Lauren Bacall, who won a Tony Award for her work.